KarthikChandran303/KarthikChandran303.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-With a background in Computer Science, I have extensive experience crafting engaging experiences for users.
+With a background in Computer Science, I enjoy crafting engaging experiences for users.
 Over the last few years, I've come to realize my passion for creating games and visuals — be it through engineering gameplay or designing computer graphics.
 I've cataloged some of my most cherished projects here; please take a look!